isabella232/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and Fixes in TVSDK 3.10 iOS Release Notes
+## Enhancements and Fixes in TVSDK 3.11 iOS Release Notes

-The release focused on resolving top customer issues and updating individualization transport certificate.
+The release focused on resolving top customer issues.

 Check out for more information about the current released version for [iOS](../release-notes/tvsdk-3x-ios.md).